 He invited me over for dinner and said he was serving a brie pasta.
 In my head: crickets were chirping.

-I thought that sounded like a weird dish.
+I thought it sounded like a weird dish.
 Don’t people eat brie with crackers and fruit?
 I had never tried brie and I wasn’t much of a cook back then.
 But I, too, had some acting training.
 So, I mustered up my best Oscar winning performance in the category of: Best Actress Showing Excitement Over Weird Pasta Dishes.

 I batted my eyelashes, hand on hip, while pretending to drop a pen.